Solar in Olathe, KS: 2026 Cost, Savings & Payback

 Solar Energy in Olathe, Kansas

 Olathe, Kansas receives an average of 4.8 peak sun hours per day, providing excellent conditions for residential solar installations.
-With electricity rates averaging 14.3¢ per kWh from Evergy Kansas, near the national average, solar provides competitive returns on investment.
+With electricity rates averaging 14.3¢ per kWh from Evergy Kansas, below the national average, but with rates rising 2-3% annually, the long-term savings are still meaningful.

 Olathe has a solar penetration rate of 4.9% — indicating early-stage solar adoption with tremendous growth potential as prices continue to fall.
 The cost of living index of 86 (national average: 100) reflects a lower cost of living, keeping installation costs competitive.